jpswade/pimp/README.md

 We'll be using the Wifi connection for streaming media from the Internet and the BlueTooth to connect to an existing stereo system or speaker.

+### Do we really need another music box project?

+I'm glad you asked.

+This project is really designed for those of you that like to tinker.

+No need to reimage your Raspberry Pi SD card.

+It's designed not to take over the entire system.

+It only does what it needs in order to play music.

 ## Prerequisites

 ### Hardware